racerxr650r/avrOS/README.md

 To enable this feature and maintain an object oriented approach to software development, avrOS provides a set of macros for user code to declare objects.
-These macros allocate instances of state machines, states, queues, flags, timers, CLI commands, alarms, etc. at compile time.
+These macros "allocate" instances of state machines, states, queues, flags, timers, CLI commands, alarms, etc. at compile time.

 Lastly, avrOS is highly scalable.
 Using the avrOSConfig.h file, an application developer can select precisely the features and drivers required by their implementation.
-For instance, a debug version of application may include the CLI and Logger functions.
-But, the release version of the same application may not include either of these functions.
+For instance, a debug version of application may include the CLI and Logger services.
+But, the release version of the same application may not include either of these services.

 ## Organization and Building